YulinLi98/INDE_577_Repo/supervised learning/Perceptron/README.md

 The algorithm updates the weights after steps 2.1 and 2.2.
 These weights are immediately applied to a pair in the training set, and subsequently updated, rather than waiting until all pairs in the training set have undergone these steps.

-In this repository, we first build a perceptron class by scratch.
+In the jupyter notebook, we first build a perceptron class by scratch.
 Then we implement it with the CVDs dataset.
 At last, we do the performance analysis.

+## References
+The above introduction is mainly based on https://en.wikipedia.org/wiki/Perceptron.
+The coding part is mainly based on Dr. Davila's Lecture Notes.